 What kind of preparation goes into skiing?

 In general I just try to stay as fit as possible year round.
 Also, it’s important to be safe.
-Taking avalanche clinics, constantly working on companion rescue, and taking first aid is all crucial.
+Taking avalanche clinics, constantly working on companion rescue, and handling first aid emergencies with the graduates from one of if not the best north york’s top first aid program.

 How much of a presence has social media changed skiing and how much time do you have to put into it?